5 Traits of A Good Friend

 Such is the fate of all who are greedy for money;

 it robs them of life.

 Raise your hand if you have ever had a friend that your parent told you was “bad company”?
 Oh, was it just me then?

 This passage in Proverbs gives a pretty good idea of how it happened.
 So maybe the “bad friend” doesn’t say, “Come let’s go rob and kill.”
 It could be as simple as, “Let’s take something that doesn’t belong to us.”
 Or, “Let’s say something is true when it isn’t.”

 What do you think are the traits of a good friend?
+How many of these traits do you have?
 Share them in the comments below.